CIRS: A New Paradigm for Chronic Disease | Part 3:

-Part III: Understanding the Biotoxin Pathway & Lab Tests (Including c4a Levels Test) For Diagnosis
+Understanding the Biotoxin Pathway & Lab Tests for Diagnosis

 First, an individual must be exposed to a biotoxin from a source.
 For 75% of the population who are not genetically susceptible (aka HLA DR/DQ susceptible), these toxins are labelled by the immune system and either broken down by the immune system or tagged for removal and harmlessly removed by the liver through secretion into the bile and elimination from the body.
 For the rest of us, it is difficult to remove these toxins, they can slowly build up in our system and then begin to affect our immune and nervous system.